 Send Rimah Khouri an email

 This division provides overall administrative support to the department, the public and other City departments.
 Its core responsibilities include fiscal and procurement support, grant management, human resources, payroll, accounting and cashier services.
 The division is also responsible for maintaining records of construction plans and permits on City property dating back to 1955.

 This division is responsible for administration, permitting and code enforcement activities related to authorized cannabis businesses within the City limits, including Cannabis Production Facilities, Cannabis Outlets and Cannabis Testing Facilities.
-The division coordinates with other City departments, county and state agencies regarding licensing, regulatory framework and business support.
+The division coordinates with other City departments, County of San Diego and state agencies regarding licensing, regulatory framework and business support.

 Send Samir Hajjiri an email

-The division is comprised of 10 sections that review discretionary and ministerial review projects.
+The division comprises 10 sections that review discretionary and ministerial review projects.
 These sections are engineering review, transportation review, drainage and grades, traffic safety, water and sewer, stormwater, geology, mapping (including addressing and street naming), permitting and project management.
-The division's primary function is to perform reviews on permitting, engineering and mapping-related approvals at both the discretionary and ministerial levels for compliance with federal, state and local regulations.
+The division's primary function is to review permitting, engineering and mapping-related approvals at both the discretionary and ministerial levels for compliance with federal, state and local regulations.
 The division also provides utility permitting and stormwater compliance oversight.

 The division works within the public right of way to ensure conformance with City, state and federal regulations regarding traffic flow, pedestrian access, street lights, and traffic signals.
 It also administers and issues traffic control plans/permits.
 The division also reviews mapping projects, building, grading, and public improvement plans, Over-The-Counter permits, traffic control plans, reports and other approval types for compliance with: